 In this example, we define a union Data that can store an integer, a float, or a string.
 However, since all members share the same memory, only one value is valid at any given time.

-characteristics of unions:
+The characteristics of unions are as follows:

 Since unions use shared memory, they are more memory-efficient than structures when you only need to store one of several possible data types at a time.